-We estimate the forecast turnover generated by the Flour Mill and the McGill Street Precinct Masterplan only (i.e. assuming that the proposed development at 78-90 Canterbury Road does not proceed) will be \$31m in 2018.
-This is based on an industry average \$5,500/sqm for retail floorspace.
+We estimate the forecast turnover generated by the Flour Mill and the McGill Street Precinct Masterplan only (i.e. assuming that the proposed development at 78-90 Canterbury Road does not proceed) will be \$29.1m in 2018.
+This is based on an industry benchmark of \$5,800/sqm for retail floorspace.

-Table 14 below models the cumulative impact of the Flour Mill redevelopment and the wider McGill Street Precinct Masterplan area
+Table 14 below models the cumulative impact of the Flour Mill redevelopment and the wider McGill Street Precinct Masterplan area.